-The Continuing Education Center recognizes the significance of internationally recognized exams that are used in most universities to accept students for various majors and courses at the graduate and undergraduate level.
-Therefore, the CEC provides students with exam preparation courses and tips in order to achieve the level of competency required for them to succeed.
+The Center for Continuing Education recognizes the significance of internationally recognized exams that are used in most universities to accept students for various majors and courses at the graduate and undergraduate level.
+Therefore, the CCE provides students with exam preparation courses and tips in order to achieve the level of competency required for them to succeed.

 SAT Exam Preparation